NikhilMukraj/mod-qsar/README.md

   - `size_stdev` : Average standard deviation of chemical
   - `string_type` : Type of string formatting (recommended to use SMILES)
   - `scoring_function` : Type of scoring function to use
+  - `strict` : Whether to completely eliminate molecules based on a weight threshold
   - `augment` : Whether to augment data for model scoring function and how many times to augment
   - `max_len` : Maximum token length of molecules
   - `max_score` : Score to stop at